ymnglli/rubik-cube-solver/README.md

 <img src="res/num-moves.PNG" width="450">

 ## How to compile
 This project was developed and tested for Linux and Windows.
 The Makefile will detect which operating system you are using and adjust the compilation instructions accordingly.
+You will also need to download [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) and move it into the project directory.

 ### Linux
 To install required dependencies, open a terminal in the project directory and run: